marimo-team/marimo/README.md

 </p>

-**marimo** is a reactive Python notebook: run a cell or interact with a UI element, and marimo automatically runs dependent cells, keeping code and outputs consistent. marimo notebooks are stored as pure Python, executable as scripts, and deployable as apps.
+**marimo** is a reactive Python notebook: run a cell or interact with a UI element, and marimo automatically runs dependent cells (or (marks them as stale)[#expensive-notebooks]), keeping code and outputs consistent. marimo notebooks are stored as pure Python, executable as scripts, and deployable as apps.